Well, this is frustrating on multiple levels.

 Over Memorial Day weekend in 1921, Dick Rowland, a shoe shiner, entered an elevator to go to the top floor restroom.
 It was the only one available to him in the area due to segregation.
 Sarah Page, an elevator operator, was working the elevator at that time and was the only other person with Rowland in the elevator.
 At some point, someone else in the building heard Page scream and then saw Rowland leave.
 They reported the incident to the police.
 There are no records about the police questioning Page, but she is on record later declining to press charges on anything.

 Rowland was picked up while the investigation was ongoing.
-A white mob showed up to where Rowland was being held and made threats about a lynching.
+A white mob found out where Rowland was held and made threats about a lynching.
 Willard McCullough, the Sheriff of Tulsa County, proceeded to take extensive defensive measures to protect Rowland including placing Rowland on upper floors, disabling the buildings elevator, placing armed deputies on the roof and stairs (with the instructions to shoot anyone unauthorized who attempted to use the stairs), and then went to talk to the crowd himself in an attempt to disburse them (he was booed away).

 Rumors of a lynching brought members of the nearby black community to the scene to stop the lynching.
 They came armed.
 White crowd members went home for guns and returned.
 More black men arrived with weapons when they heard whites were showing up with guns.
 A shot was fired.